 Christ is shown as One that must suffer - One Who has a glorious future.
 Christ, the suffering servant, is destined to become God’s great king.
 Christ, the appointed heir, has been promised the greatest inheritance.
 "Ask of Me, and I shall give thee the heathen for Thine inheritance, and the uttermost parts of the earth for Thy possession."
 Psalm 2:8 (and we have been chosen in Him – to be joint-heirs with Christ….)
 Though angels currently rule this dying world, Christ will one day take the helm and He will rule with a rod of iron, Psalm 2:9 and His kingdom shall have no end, Luke 1:33 and of the increase of His government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it.. with judgment and with justice from henceforth even forever.
 The zeal of the LORD of hosts will perform this.
 Isaiah 9:7

-Oh yes, Hebrews chapter 1, in logical sequence sets out Christ’s consummate credentials.. (and we have been chosen in Him – to be joint-heirs with Christ) These words in are not spoken to non-believers.
-Hebrews is a book that is aimed at the one that is growing, maturing, being sanctified.
-This is information and instruction to those that are the called.
-This is advice and counsel for those who are the overcomers of Revelation ch 2-3 and then at the very start of chapter 2 comes the biggest bombshell to believers..
-THEREFORE : and in the light of all of the wonderful things of chapter 1..
+Oh yes, Hebrews chapter 1, in logical sequence sets out Christ’s consummate credentials.. (and we have been chosen in Him – to be joint-heirs with Christ) These words are not spoken to non-believers.
+This is a book that is aimed at the one that is growing, maturing, being sanctified.
+This is information and instruction to those that are 'the called'.
+This is advice and counsel for those who are the overcomers of Revelation chs 2-3 and then at the very start of chapter 2 comes the biggest bombshell to believers.
+THEREFORE - and in the light of all of the wonderful things of chapter 1..
 Therefore we ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip Hebrews 2:1

 Never miss a post